 I submitted these messages to Jason Scott, who uploaded them to the Internet Archive; and to Andrew Clarke, who for more than a decade maintained a massive FidoNet archive at fidonet.ozzmosis.com with millions of messages.

 Andrew did write a parser in Python, which can convert the ExecPC archive into individual FTS-1 formatted .MSG files, separated into folders by echo.
-But as far as I know, the messages were never integrated.
-And, as of Nov.
-2019, his FidoNet archive has gone offline.
+But as far as I know, the messages were never integrated — and in late 2019 his FidoNet archive went offline.
 You can download the parser here:

 See some of Break Into Chat's other special collections.

 Interested in BBSing, door games, or retrocomputing?
 Check out the Break Into Chat BBS wiki or the blog.